 2878323After you install the hotfix, Outlook considers Outlook Anywhere to be a secure connection for the purposes of processing junk email messages.

 (http://support.microsoft.com/kb/2878323)Description of the Outlook 2013 hotfix package (Outlook-x-none.msp): April 8, 2014

 Note Outlook Anywhere is also known as RPC over HTTPS (Secure HTTP).
 As indicated by the term HTTPS, Outlook Anywhere connects to Exchange by using a Secure Sockets Layer (SSL) connection.

-If you are not using Outlook AnywhereIf you cannot install the latest version of Outlook 2010 or Outlook 2013 and you are not using Outlook Anywhere, you can work around this problem if your mailbox is located in either of the following environments:
+If you are not using Outlook AnywhereIf you cannot install the latest version of Outlook 2010 or Outlook 2013 and you are not using Outlook Anywhere, you can work around this problem if your mailbox is located on Microsoft Exchange Server 2010, or an earlier version.